 - Exercise Physiology

 - Sport Management

 You are here

-Once a student has been formally accepted into the ATEP, they will then begin clinical experiences.
+Once a student has been formally accepted into the ATP, they will then begin clinical experiences the following academic year.
 Students will be required to complete 6 clinical experiences total, in general, 2 clinical experiences each year.
+Clinical experiences are approximately 11 weeks in length, and may begin prior to the start of fall semester classes or extend beyond the end of the institution’s academic calendar in the spring.
 In most cases, the following model will apply for clinical experiences:

 6 Clinical Experiences Exposures:

-Upper Extremity Risk Exposure (may have 2 total UE exposures in different settings)
+Upper Extremity (UE) Risk Exposure (may have 2 total UE exposures in different settings)

-Lower Extremity Risk Exposure (may have 2 total LE exposures in different settings)
+Lower Extremity (LE) Risk Exposure (may have 2 total LE exposures in different settings)

 - Soccer (Men’s & Women’s)

 - Indoor / Outdoor Track (Men’s & Women’s)